amandoabreu/amandoabreu.github.io/_posts/2019-15-02-the-josephus-problem-in-javascript.md

 128 is out of bounds for this data set, but if we run the function with n = 128(2<sup>8</sup>), we should get k(128) = 1.

 After changing the input of our function, we indeed got k(128) = 1, why is that?
+Does it repeat forever?

+Let's try the first 100 2<sup>a</sup>.
+But wait, these numbers get very big very fast.
+Javascript can handle a maximum array size of 2<sup>32</sup>-1 according to the ECMA-262 5th Edition specification due to being bound by an unsigned 32-bit integer due to the ToUint32 abstract operation, so the closest power of two we can try is 2<sup>31</sup>.
+But my browser crashes.

+The biggest I can do in a few seconds is 2<sup>15</sup> = 32768.
+And it's true, it's equal to 1.

+So we can say that

+if n = 2<sup>a</sup>

+then k(n) = 1.

+When doing this exercise manually it was less obvious, but the way I built the code made it more obvious as to why.

+In JavaScript, array keys start at 0.
+For everyone to kill the person to their left starting with person 1, is the same as filtering out/eliminating every person in a key whose modulo is equal to 0.

+.... to be continued